xdhub/httphooks/readme.md

 * Replace custom validation with [schema-inspector](http://atinux.github.io/schema-inspector/).
 * Add support for automated parsing based on Content-Type.
 * Add support for other HTTP verbs such as: HEAD and PATCH.
+* May want to extract the WebSockets (sockjs, socket.io) as an optional add-on, making httphooks itself a bit more lightweight